AnalyticSleuth/Financial_Presentation-Design/README.md

 - **📂 SlideDecks/** – Final PowerPoint presentations for financial reporting
 - **📂 Templates/** – Custom PowerPoint templates for professional design
 - **📂 Visuals/** – Infographics, branded charts, and assets
-- **📂 Storyboards/** – Draft outlines for presentation flow
-- **📂 Documentation/** – Guides for storytelling, design, and audience engagement
+- **📂 Documentation/** – Guides for storytelling, design, and audience engagement  & Draft outlines for presentation flow

 ### 🎯 **Presentation Techniques Covered:**
 - 🔹 **Data storytelling** – How to transform numbers into a compelling narrative